Litecoin as Bitcoin's testnet-in-production: every feature LTC shipped first

 Did Litecoin really activate SegWit before Bitcoin?

 Yes.
-SegWit activated on Litecoin on May 10, 2017 at block 1,201,536, while Bitcoin did not activate it until August 24, 2017 at block 481,824, roughly three and a half months later.
+SegWit activated on Litecoin on May 10, 2017 at block 1,201,536, while Bitcoin didn't activate it until August 24, 2017 at block 481,824, roughly three and a half months later.
 Litecoin's clean activation on a live, liquid chain helped de-risk the upgrade for Bitcoin.

 What is MWEB and does Bitcoin have it?